AccessoriesFabricProduct ReviewsTools & Materials

 Best Fast Drying: Tear Mender Instant Fabric and Leather Adhesive, 6 oz Bottle, TG06H

-Both waterproof and flexible, this fabric glue is also resistant to UV so they will not impact the longevity of the bond.
-Both acid-free and non-toxic, it is safe to use around the family, and there is no need to use heat at any point.
-Although it makes an ideal fabric glue, this product has also been used on upholstery and even home decor.
+It is both acid-free and non-toxic, so it is safe to use around the family, and there is no need to use heat at any point.

 PROS: